omise/card.js/README.md

 Custom Integration
 ------------------

-The custom integration allows you to attach `card.js button behaviour` into your own custom button, These steps are as follows:
+The custom integration allows you to attach `card.js button behaviour` into your own custom button, these steps are as follows:
 - Include the **card.js** from Omise CDN to your checkout page
 - Use `OmiseCard.configure` to configuring your credential or/and your checkout information such as amount or publicKey
 - Then, use `OmiseCard.configureButton` to configuring the `card.js button behaviour` that you want to attach it to your button.
 First argunment is for `button name` that reference to `id` or `class` attribute of button